FTSE 100 company Chair appointed to Norwich Research Park

 Anthony Habgood is Chairman of Reed Elsevier and Whitbread.

-A graduate in economics from Cambridge University with an MS in Industrial Administration from Carnegie Mellon University, he joined Boston Consulting Group in 1970 and became a Director in 1977.
+A graduate in economics from University of Cambridge with an MS in Industrial Administration from Carnegie Mellon University, he joined Boston Consulting Group in 1970 and became a Director in 1977.
 Having worked in Boston, Tokyo, Munich and London he became Managing Partner of BCG Ltd in London and a member of the Executive Committee of BCG Inc from 1981-1986.